lomirus/lomirus.github.io/content/post/upon-the-mere/index.md

 "So have you tried to search for him?"
 I asked.

 "Perhaps, I am not sure," she answered.
-"He's a odd man, and seldom went out from his house.
+"He's an odd man, and seldom went out from his house.
 So we just didn't notice any **anomalies** for his disappearance at the first days. "

 "But when we realized," she added, "at least in my opinion, it's been too late."